Vardot/varbase-behat/README.txt

+# Varbase Behat #

       Varbase Behat is a set of Gherkin Features and custom Varbase Context with custom step definitions, and assets, which help in the automatic testing for varbase websites.

    This page can help  you to have all steps, which you need to run the